 Since I started producing works, I have always aimed at constructing possible other worlds in immersive landscapes.
 A central fantasy is imagining a society in which aesthetics and art, rather than the delusion of infinite growth, were a central principle in all interaction and institution.
 Currently I am developing a work with the working title The Bistro.
 It is a performance installation with scenographic elements that are familiar to a European middle class audience, and contrasted with radically different behaviors and gestures that allow the fictional world to seep in through the cracks.
 By creating snapshots of other possible worlds, I am not aiming to suggests utopian or even desirable futures, but simply to dwell in what-could-be as an ongoing imaginative practice.

-Tom Oliver was born in Stockholm, Sweden, and after receiving a B.A in linguistics, began an MSc in cognitive science, which they disrupted in favour for a career as a curator and producer in performing arts.
+Tom Oliver was born in Stockholm, Sweden, and after receiving a B.A in linguistics, began an MSc in cognitive science, which they disrupted in favour of a career as a curator and producer in performing arts.
 Between 2015 and 2019 they were co-founder and (co-) artistic director for the performance group Tlön.
-Their productions shifted from sensory laboratories in fantastical worlds, to knowledge-generating performances dealing with speculative futures.
-For the first two years, their productions were self-financed through experimental nightclubs, and from 2018 they received official funding.
-Alongside their own productions, Tom Oliver has continuously been active as a performer in the award-winning group Sister Hope (based in Copanhagen), which produces large scale performance installations in Scandinavian theatres, museums and schools.
-Currently, Tom Oliver is active in a non-profit organization aiming to transform companies to think beyond growth, and help support artists.
+Their productions shifted from sensory laboratories in fantastical worlds, to performative conferences dealing with speculative futures.
+They produced monthly queer oriented nightclubs with performative elements under the same name.
+Alongside their own productions, T-O has been a recurring performer in the award-winning performance group Sister Hope (based in Copenhagen), which produces large scale durational performance installations in Scandinavian theatres, museums and schools.